Employment and employee benefits in Switzerland: overview

 Swiss employment law includes rules on mass dismissals (Articles 335d to 335g, Code of Obligations).
 There are certain threshold numbers of redundancies that trigger the mass dismissal regulations, depending on the overall number of employees.

-If an employer intends a mass dismissal it must inform the employees (or any employee representation body) about the intended measures and the reason for those measures.
+If an employer intends to carry out a mass dismissal it must inform the employees (or any employee representation body) about the intended measures and the reason for those measures.
 There is also a consultation requirement.
 Employees must have an opportunity to provide their own counter proposals, showing how the dismissals can be fully or partially avoided or how their negative consequences can be reduced.
-While the employer does not need to prove the reasons for the mass dismissal, it must provide sufficient information for the employees to be able to make proposals.
+While the employer does not need to provide evidence on the reasons for the mass dismissal, it must provide sufficient information for the employees to be able to make proposals.

 After completion of the consultation process, the employer must notify the competent public authority, which can then intervene on its own and make certain proposals aimed at protecting the employees who become redundant.

-If the employer does not duly consult the employees before taking the decision to dismiss, the dismissals are deemed abusive and the employees can claim compensation of up to two months' salary at the judge's discretion.
+If the employer does not duly consult the employees before taking the decision to dismiss, the dismissals are deemed abusive and the employees can claim compensation of up to two months' salary at the judge's discretion (see Question 20, Protection against unfair dismissal).

-There is currently no statutory obligation to establish a social plan under Swiss law.
+For other businesses, there is currently no statutory obligation to establish a social plan under Swiss law.
 However, this obligation can arise under a collective bargaining agreement.
-Moreover, it has become customary for employers to set up a social plan in cases of mass redundancies.
-This provides for certain benefits in favour of employees, such as:
+Moreover, it has become customary for large companies to set up a social plan in cases of mass redundancies that provides for certain benefits, such as:

 Additional severance payments.